 No matter which theme park in Bavaria, Germany you decide to visit, all have attractions for kids and with that also full range of places to grab lunch or a quick snack.
 If you want to provide your kids with some great and unforgettable family fun, theme parks are definitely the place to be.

-*Travel tip – the best time to visit the outdoor theme parks to avoid the crowds are spring and autumn months.
+*Travel tip – the best time to visit the outdoor theme parks in Bavaria to avoid the crowds are spring and autumn months.
 It also helps to avoid visiting during weekends and holidays.